Parth-Champaneri/parth-memory-lane/README.md

 # 🚀 Parth's Memory Lane

-### Demo
+## Demo

+*Include a link to the live demo or a video walkthrough of the application here.*

 ## Features

-- Home Page:
+### Home Page:

-  - View list of memories
+- View a list of memories.
-  - Sort by timestamp ("newest/oldest first")
+- Sort memories by timestamp ("newest/oldest first").
-  - Add memory
+- Add new memories.
-  - Select & view individual memories
+- Select and view individual memories.

-- Selected Memory Page:
+### Selected Memory Page:

-  - Edit/Remove Memory
-  - Add/Remove Photos
+- Edit or remove memory details.
+- Add or remove photos associated with the memory.

+### Share Button:

-- Share Button: Click to copy link to clipboard, anyone with link can see the page
+- Click to copy the link to the clipboard.
+Anyone with the link can view the page.

 ## Technical Overview

-code structure:
+**Code Structure:**

-- code is structured in components/page, each page folder contains the components used wihtin the page
+- The code is organized into `components/page` directories.
+Each page folder contains the components used within that page.
-- tailwind styling used for quick develpment

-apiService:
+- Tailwind CSS is utilized for rapid and responsive styling.

+**API Service:**

-- added a service file to handle all api requests throughout the react application
+- A service file (`apiService`) is added to handle all API requests throughout the React application.

-storing photos:
-- storiing photos with gcp s3 buckets
+**Storing Photos:**

+- Photos are stored in GCP S3 buckets.
-- download links to photos to download are stored in a new table within the database
+- Download links to the photos are stored in a new table within the database.

-sorting:
-- sorting happens in the back end
+**Sorting:**

+- Sorting functionality is implemented on the backend for efficiency.

+## Getting Started

 - Clone this repository and create a new branch with your name.
-Open a pull request on your own instance of the repository.
+- Open a pull request on your own instance of the repository.
+- Run the API by using `npm run serve:api`.

+## Contribution

-- An updated README providing a high level explanation of your implementation.
+- Provide an updated README with a high-level explanation of your implementation.
-- **Screenshots or a short video/gif** showing your UI implementation.
+- Include **screenshots or a short video/gif** demonstrating your UI implementation.
-- Update the API to accommodate for your technical design.
-Run the API by using `npm run serve:api`.
-- The provided mockup is only for reference and inspiration.
-Feel free to improve it!
+- Feel free to improve upon the provided mockup, using it only for reference and inspiration.

-### High level implementation over view
+## High-Level Implementation Overview

+*Include a brief explanation of your technical design and architecture here.*